svn2github/Easyhook/branches/release-2.7/README.txt

 BUG REPORTS:
     Reporting bugs is the only chance to get them fixed!
 Don't consider your report useless...
-I will fix any serious bug within a short time!
-Bugs with lower priority will always be fixed in the next release...
+The EasyHook team will fix any serious bug within a short time!
+    Bugs with lower priority will try be fixed in the next release...

 EVENT LOGS:
     Please notice that you should always look into the application event log